 New Cancer Facility Designed for Collaboration, Improved Patient Outcomes

-When Cleveland Clinic’s $276 million, 377,000-squarefoot cancer building opens in 2017, some of its features will be immediately apparent: the flow of patients, the abundance of natural light, and the combination of clinical care with support services.
+When you visit Taussig Cancer Center, Cleveland Clinic’s new $276 million, 377,000-square-foot home for cancer care, some of its features are immediately apparent: expansive, welcoming spaces, the abundance of natural light, and the combination of clinical care and support services.

-A deeper look will reveal a facility designed expressly to improve patient outcomes through a collaborative, disease site-specific approach to cancer care.
+A deeper look reveals a facility designed expressly to improve patient outcomes through a collaborative, multidisciplinary approach to cancer care.
 The new multidisciplinary cancer building, with 126 exam rooms and 98 treatment rooms, aims to incorporate all services under one roof.

 By The Numbers